Please find below links to the reviews for our recent production of 9 to 5:

 After climbing a Disney shaped mountain in the spring with ‘Beauty & the Beast’, the local company took on the BBC comic colossus and claimed another victory, one which I’m sure Dawn French and co would happily applaud.

 As far as TV characters go I’d say French’s Geraldine Granger was up there with David Jason’s Delboy or Ricky Tomlinson’s Jim Royle as one of the most iconic, so slipping into the dog collar was a brave move for Wendy Ward.

 This was Wendy’s first amateur dramatic performance for a number of years but there were absolutely no signs of rustiness.
+To get some additional information you should read skyrim monopoly amazon.
 With more warmth than a John Lewis Christmas advert and a knack for comic timing any comedienne would salute, she was the perfect choice for Geraldine.

 And plenty more of the cast who took their TV aliases by the scruff of the neck too.

 Simon Duke – The Berwickshire News – Source